Ute dialect: Vowels

-T.Givon (2011) gives the following orthography and phonetic information for Southern Ute.
+T. Givon (2011) gives the following orthography and phonetic information for Southern Ute.
 Northern Ute differs from Southern and Central in some lexical and phonological areas.

 Southern Ute has five vowels, as well as several allophones, which are not shown in the orthography.
 Each vowel can be short or long, and vowel length is marked orthographically by doubling the vowel.
 In Ute, the length of a vowel is often phonemic, and relevant for determining meaning.
 For example, whca-y, meaning 'wrapping', versus whcáa-y, meaning 'swirling'.
 In some cases, however, the difference between a long and a short vowel is purely phonetic, and does not change word meaning.
 Ute devoices vowels in certain phonological or grammatical environments, as described in later sections.
 Devoiced vowels are marked in the orthography by underlining them, or, when the identity of the underlying vowel has been lost, with the letter [h].

-Here bold text indicates a practical orthographic representation, while the IPA representation is included in brackets.
+Here, the angle brackets indicate a practical orthographic representation, while the IPA representation is included in square brackets.